LauzHack/LauzHack.github.io/ReadMe.md

 - **Workshops**: Edit `_data/workshops.yml`.

 See the [GitHub Pages documentation](https://pages.github.com/) to learn how to deploy the site and use a custom domain name.

+## Tips

+- Use SVGs as much as possible for sponsor logos.
+- Use [TinyJPG](https://tinyjpg.com/) to compress JPGs.
+- Use [PNGOUT](http://advsys.net/ken/utils.htm) then [DeflOpt](http://web.archive.org/web/20131208161446/http://www.walbeehm.com/download/index.html) to compress PNGs.